 With low testosterone levels, the body will start to store more fat.
-And that may influence how the pituitary gland interacts with the adrenal glands , causing a further reduction in free testosterone.
+And, according to Johns Hopkins University, that may influence how the pituitary gland interacts with the adrenal glands, causing a further reduction in free testosterone .

-That can often become a vicious circle that ultimately contributes to obesity issues and why all men should pay more attention.
+That can often become a vicious circle that ultimately contributes to obesity issues, which is why all men should pay more attention.

 Problems With Low Testosterone

-Unfortunately, testosterone deficiency seems to be something that men don’t take seriously enough.
-Here are a few low testosterone common signs you might encounter but don’t have to endure.
+Here are a few common low-testosterone signs you might encounter but don’t have to endure:

-Because of testosterone’s impact on muscle growth and recovery , it’s one of the most sought-after things to boost with athletes.
-Many resort to medical testosterone therapy with banned substances, but a more natural boost could produce similar effects.
+- Loss of muscle mass.
+Because of testosterone’s impact on muscle growth and recovery, many people with low testosterone resort to medical testosterone therapy with banned substances, but a more natural boost could produce similar effects .